Measuring the Hubble Constant Using Strongly Lensed Gravitational Wave Signals: Abstract

 \section{Abstract}

 The measurement of the Hubble constant $H_0$ plays an important role in the study of cosmology.
-In this letter, we propose a new method to constrain the Hubble constant using the strongly lensed gravitational wave (GW) signals.
-By reparameterizing the waveform, we find that the lensed waveform is sensitive to the $H_0$.
+In this work, we propose a new method to constrain the Hubble constant using the strongly lensed gravitational wave (SLGW) signals.
+Through reparameterization, we find that the lensed waveform is sensitive to the $H_0$.
 Assuming the scenario that no electromagnetic counterpart of the GW source can be identified, our method can still give meaningful constraints on the $H_0$ with the information of the lens redshift.
 We then apply Fisher information matrix and Markov Chain Monte Carlo to evaluate the potential of this method.
-For the space-based GW detector, TianQin, the $H_0$ can be constrained within a relative error of $\sim$ 0.3-2\%, using a single strongly lensed GW event.
-Precision varies according to different levels of electromagnetic information.
+For the space-based GW detector, TianQin, the $H_0$ can be constrained within a relative error of $\sim$ 1\% with a single SLGW event.

 \keywords{}